 The chemistry faculty has always viewed themselves as "professional chemists who teach" as evidenced by their vigorous research programs supported by external and internal grants.
 They also teach a variety of courses outside their core areas of expertise: Natural Science Courses for the non-science student, a freshman seminar program; Integrated Science Courses examining broader philosophical and societal aspects of science; and finally January Term courses that offer exciting opportunities for travel and/or expression of other interests in medicinal chemistry, art and chemistry, archaeology and chemistry, energy and chemistry, and the history/philosophy of chemistry.

-Some recent and future January Term classes offered by the department include:
+January Term classes offered by the department include:

 Meet the Chemistry Department Faculty & Staff

 - Janet Boston, Laboratory Manager

 - Dr. Bradley Smucker, Department Chair/Professor

 Tatjana received her B.A. in Chemistry from Austin College.
 She went on to the University of North Texas, Health Science Center to earn her Ph.D. in Biomedical Sciences and Biochemistry.
 She is currently employed by Thermo Fisher Scientific as a Training Instructor.
 “During my tenure at Austin College, I learned that it is okay to… [Read More]